Lower Group

 We focus on the enjoyment of reading as something to be shared: teachers read to children daily; Upper Group and Lower Group Reading Buddies share reading and games.
 Our literature consists of stories, riddles, rhymes, poems, songs, legends and myths of various cultures, nature and science books, history books, and current event reportage.

-Reading Buddies: Upper Groupers reading to a Lower Grouper.
+Reading Buddies: Upper Grouper reading to a Lower Grouper.

 We encourage children to express their ideas verbally, artistically, and in writing.
 As a first step for these beginning writers, teachers will write down children’s ideas – modeling correct letter formation, reinforcing sound-letter correspondences and identifying commonly used words.
 When ready, children are encouraged to write independently using their own estimated spelling.
 Children use writing in meaningful ways daily – signing up for projects; adding to lists, graphs, and the daily calendar; recording estimates; making menus; labeling objects in the room; or recording science observations.